-You might not have the resources required to implement personalization on such a complex level, but you can definitely start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for, on the home screen.
+You might not have the resources required to implement personalization on such a complex level.
+Still, you can definitely start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for on the home screen.

 2) Collect Data Explicitly to Personalize

-When it comes to personalization, one of the major problems is understanding the preferences and choices of the customer.
+When it comes to personalization, one of the major problems in understanding the customer’s preferences and choices.

-You can, of course, track the user behavior and interaction with other sites to understand his likes and dislikes, but if that sounds like too much work, you can always collect data explicitly to build your customer persona.
-You can use surveys, questionnaire, or even forms to collect user data and then tailor your offers according to their needs.
-Better yet, you can keep reusing the data to send relevant offers in future.
+Of course, you can track user behavior and interaction with other sites to understand his likes and dislikes.
+Still, if that sounds like too much work, you can always collect data explicitly to build your customer persona.
+You can use surveys, questionnaires, or even forms to collect user data and then tailor your offers according to their needs.
+Better yet, you can keep reusing the data to send relevant offers in the future.

 Shopittome.com asks visitors to describe their preferences through a survey.
-Customers can select a department based on gender and then up to 10 preferred brands, the sizes and the clothing type they’re interested in.
-Once the survey is complete, a profile is created and the recommended offers and products are sent to the customer via email.
+Customers can select a department based on gender and then up to 10 preferred brands, the sizes, and clothing types they’re interested in.
+Once the survey is complete, a profile is created, and the recommended offers and products are sent to the customer via email.

 3) Segment your Email List

 Let’s not forget that even in 2017, the humble email gives the maximum ROI when compared to any other frequented marketing channel!

 Personalizing the email that you send comes with a dual benefit.
-As you correspond to the customer’s interest and needs, you also make your emails more relevant.
+As you correspond to the customer’s interests and needs, you also make your emails more relevant.

-You can segment your email subscriber list based on the subscriber’s location, interests, buying stage and many other factors, but the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, just to name a few.
+You can segment your email subscriber list based on the subscriber’s location, interests, buying stage, and many other factors.
+Still, the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, to name a few.